Trasmonaut/COMP-3610-Big-Data/README.md

 A repo made for our comp 3610 Proejct

-# Predicting the Impact of Hurricanes, Flooding and Earthquakes on Regions of Trinidad and Tobago.
+#  Predictive Analysis of Weather in Trinidad and Tobago

   Group Members:
     Jordhan Couteau (816036449)